This page covers our tips and guides on Singapore travel and transportation, motoring. Includes MRT, bus and taxi, car ownership.

 Peak period surcharge

 Between 0600 and 0930 hours from Monday to Friday, as well as 1800 to 0000 hours from Monday to Sunday, there is a peak hour surcharge of 25% of the metered fare.

 From midnight till 0600 hours, all cab fares will be include a surcharge of 50% of the metered fare.

 If you’re starting your trip from certain popular locations, there will be an additional location surcharge between $3.00 and $5.00.
 Locations include but are not limited to the city area, Changi Airport.
 Marina Bay Sands, Resorts World Sentosa, Singapore Expo Centre, Marina Bay Cruise Centre, and Gardens by the Bay.

 Taxi Booking Numbers

 Cars are the most costly mode of transportation in Singapore.
-A brand new basic Japanese car can easily cost S$60,000 and above, while luxury cars ranges from S$100,000 onwards.
-For comparisons, a Honda City is about S$60,000 while a Porsche 911 Turbo costs a staggering S$600,000!
+A brand new basic Japanese car can easily cost S$100,000 and above, while luxury cars ranges from S$150,000 onwards.
+For comparisons, the cheapest Toyota Corolla costs about S$100,000 while a Porsche 911 Turbo costs near a staggering S$1,000,000!

 To register a new vehicle, you must bid for a COE – a certificate of entitlement to own a vehicle in the appropriate vehicle category.
 Currently, the COE bidding exercise is conducted twice a month.
 You may bid for a COE via the ATMs, phone banking and internet banking facilities of the participating banks.
 Or, you can also ask your new car dealer to bid for a COE on your behalf.